 In fact, the study highlights how employees expected to deliver results with little-to-no training leads to “serious inefficiencies”.
 If you think about that for a minute, it makes complete sense.

 If you adequately train a team to use a particular platform or system, or to follow a particular process, they’re bound to use it/do it better, faster and more effectively.
-A combination of these factors leads to an increase efficiency across the board, and significant bottom-line benefits.
+A combination of these factors leads to an increase in efficiency across the board and significant bottom-line benefits.

 Put Training on a Pedestal

 Often, people have a tendency to put someone or something on a pedestal that they probably shouldn’t, for various reasons.
 People, possessions or processes that categorically shouldn’t be prioritised.
 Training, however, is quite the opposite.

 Whether it’s Change Management or systems implementation.
 Whether it’s ROI or ramping up efficiency you require most, training should be taking pride of place as the very pinnacle of your plans.

 It’ll encourage effective, two-way communication between your team and their superiors.
 It’ll break down barriers and resistance to change.
 It’ll promote and complement continuous improvement.
 Maybe more importantly, it’ll drive adoption and advocacy amongst those that matter most, your people and their peers.